+- ENG 101

-ENG 101 English Composition I 3 SHC
+English Composition I

+3 SHC

 This is a (college transfer) course in which the following topics are presented: a study of composition in conjunction with appropriate literary selections, with frequent theme assignments to reinforce effective writing.
-A review of standard usage and the basic techniques of research are also presented.
-Prerequisites: ENG 100 and RDG 100, RWR 100, or appropriate placement test scores.
-(3/0)

-ENG 102 English Composition II 3 SHC

-This is a (college transfer) course in which the following topics are presented: development of writing skills through logical organization, effective style, literary analysis and research.
+A review of standard usage and the basic techniques of research are also presented.Prerequisites: ENG 100 and RDG 100, RWR 100, or appropriate placement test scores.
+(3/0) - ENG 102 English Composition II 3 SHC This is a (college transfer) course in which the following topics are presented: development of writing skills through logical organization, effective style, literary analysis and research.
 An introduction to literary genre is also included.
-Prerequisite: ENG 101.(3/0)

-ENG 105 Editing Academic Writing 1 SHC

-This course provides students with instruction and practice in editing their own writing for academic purposes.
+Prerequisite: ENG 101.
+(3/0) - ENG 105 Editing Academic Writing 1 SHC This course provides students with instruction and practice in editing their own writing for academic purposes.
 The course focuses on errors that interfere with communication or that cause readers to question the writer's academic competence.
-(1/0)

-ENG 165 Professional Communications 3 SHC

-This course develops practical, written, and oral professional communication skills.
+(1/0) - ENG 165Professional Communications3 SHCThis course develops practical, written, and oral professional communication skills.
 Prerequisites: ENG 100 and RDG 100, RWR 100, or appropriate placement test scores.
-(3/0)

-ENG 201 American Literature I 3 SHC

-This course is a study of American literature from the colonial period to the Civil War.
+(3/0) - ENG 201 American Literature I 3 SHC This course is a study of American literature from the colonial period to the Civil War.
 Prerequisites: ENG 101 and ENG 102.
+(3/0) - ENG 202 American Literature II 3 SHC This course is a study of American literature from the Civil War to the present.
+Prerequisites: ENG 101 and ENG 102 (3/0) - ENG 205 English Literature I 3 SHC period to the Romantic period with emphasis on major writers and periods.
+Prerequisites: ENG 101and ENG 102 (3/0) - ENG 206 English Literature II 3 SHC This is a (college transfer) course in which the following topics are presented: the study of English literature from the Romantic period to the present with emphasis on major writers and periods.
+Prerequisites: ENG 101 and ENG 102.
+(3/0) - ENG 208World Literature I3 SHCThis course is a study of masterpieces of world literature in translation from the ancient world to the sixteenth century.
+Prerequisites: ENG 101 and ENG 102.
+(3/0) - ENG 209 World Literature II 3 SHC This course is a study of masterpieces of world literature in translation from the seventeenth century to the present.
+Prerequisites: ENG 101 and ENG 102.
+(3/0) - ENG 235 Southern Literature 3 SHC This course is a study of the South's intellectual and literary contributions to national and world literature.
+Prerequisites: ENG 101 and ENG 102.
 (3/0)

-ENG 202 American Literature II 3 SHC

-This course is a study of American literature from the Civil War to the present.
-Prerequisites: ENG 101 and ENG 102 (3/0)

-ENG 205 English Literature I 3 SHC

-This is a (college transfer) course in which the following topics are presented: the study of English literature from the old English period to the Romantic period with emphasis on major writers and periods.
-Prerequisites: ENG 101and ENG 102 (3/0)
+This is a (college transfer) course in which the following topics are presented: the study of English literature from the old English